rloadd/on_arc/README.md

 ```

-NOTE2: broadcaster in "cmd" fashion doesn't support option "-config".
-I've done by my own to launch the same more confortable:
+NOTE2: broadcaster in "cmd" fashion doesn't support any option "-config".
+I've done by my own to launch the same more confortable (hopefully it can be added to the official repo):

 ```
 go run cmd/broadcaster/main.go -config=../arc_cover/decoupled/ -api=true -consolidate -authorization=mainnet_XXX -batch=100 1000